-Individuals being vaccinated must produce proof of eligibility.
-If an individual is eligible due to their employment status, they must prove they are employed in the State of New York.
-Such proof may include:
+Individuals being vaccinated must provide proof of eligibility.

+If an individual is eligible due to their work or employment status, they must prove they work or are employed in the State of New York, regardless of where they reside.
+Additionally, if an individual resides in New York but is employed or works in another state, such individual must show proof of residence in New York and proof of work or employment, regardless of where such work or employment occurs.

+Proof of work or employment may include:

-- an employee ID card or badge, - a letter from an employer or affiliated organization, or - a pay stub, depending on the specific priority status.
+- an employee ID card or badge, - a letter from an employer or affiliated organization, - a pay stub, depending on the specific priority status, or - display proof of work via an application (e.g., Uber, Lyft, DoorDash, etc.).